 "One person came to give us a helping hand, to allow us to race, and died.
 He had nothing to do with it, he was not in the race.
 Atrocious.
 What can be done in order to prevent this from happening again?
 Stop the race, no longer compete in any race.
 This could be the only solution in order to make the races 100% secure.
 But it is not possible".

-"Schumacher, after I was trying to overtake him, suddenly braked ahead of me and had no time to avoid the contact".
+"I was trying to overtake Schumacher.
+He suddenly braked ahead of me and I had no time to avoid him".

 "The situation seems immediately more positive compared to last year.
 Back then, we were quicker than McLaren.
 Now we are even faster.
 The qualifying and the race demonstrated that.
 Thus, it is a consideration which gives us confidence.
-But it does not mean that we can relax, like we already have the championship in our pocket.
+It does not mean that we can relax, like we already have the championship in our pocket.
 There is lots of work to do.
 McLaren, from Saturday to Sunday, made progress.
 The gap is still narrow, the fight will continue to be very tough".

 It seemed like the only problem was caused by the helmet: